wyatt8740/gb68k/readme.txt

 Now that you have your rom, send the emulator to your calculator, make sure you have lots of free memory, and run it.
 You'll get a list of all the ROMs on the calculator.
 All folders will be scanned.
 Select the game you want.
 If all goes well, you should be playing.
 If not, the emulator will quit with an error message, or maybe crash =(

 Press [ESC] during emulation to open the menu.
 Here you can change options, save or load the state, or quit the emulator.
 With save states, you can save your progress at any point, even in games that don't normally allow saving.
 The save state files are compressed, but still quite large.
-The compression also takes a while.
+The compression also takes a while (in certain extreme cases, a VERY long while...if your calc seems to freeze, give it at least 5 minutes).
 The options are as follows:

 * Frame Skip: Larger values will cause the game to run faster, but less smooth.
 Higher values lead to diminishing returns.
 A good value is 2 or 3.